nikolaskaim03-design/loan-portfolio-risk-analysis/README.md

 - measures for total and percentage values
 - bar charts and donut charts
 - slicers for risk category and purpose
+- Basic DAX measures to calculate:
+- total loan exposure
+- high risk loan exposure
+- percentage of high risk loans

+These measures were used for KPI cards and charts in the dashboard.
 Power BI helped me turn data into clear visuals.

 ## Key Results and Conclusions